 Am I entitled to a divorce?

-(i) that your husband/wife has committed adultery and you find it intolerable to live with him/her
+- that your spouse has committed adultery and you find it intolerable to live with him/her*

-(ii) that your husband/wife has behaved in such a way that you cannot reasonably be expected to live with him/her
+- that your spouse has behaved in such a way that you cannot reasonably be expected to live with him/her

-(iii) that your husband/wife has deserted you for a continuous period of at least two years
+- that your spouse has deserted you for a continuous period of at least two years

-(iv) that you and your husband/wife have lived apart for a continuous period of at least two years and your husband/wife consents to a divorce.
+- that you and your spouse have lived apart for a continuous period of at least two years and your spouse consents to a divorce

-(v) that you and your husband/wife have lived apart for a continuous period of five years.
+- that you and your spouse have lived apart for a continuous period of five years.

-My husband/wife committed adultery some years ago.
+My spouse committed adultery some years ago.
 Can I rely on this fact to obtain a divorce?

 This depends on when you found out about the adultery.
-You cannot base a divorce petition on adultery if you have lived with your husband/wife for more than six months after discovering it.
+You cannot base a divorce petition on adultery if you have lived with your spouse for more than six months after discovering it.

-The Court grants divorces.
+The Court grants divorce.
 Filing a divorce petition at Court starts the process.

-There is a lot of complicated law relating to divorces, so it is easy to make mistakes when drafting a divorce petition unless you know exactly what you are doing.
+- There is a lot of complicated law connected to divorces, so it is easy to make mistakes when drafting a divorce petition unless you know exactly what you are doing.

-My husband/wife has applied to the Court for a divorce.
+My spouse has applied to the Court for a divorce.
 What should I do?

-When you receive a divorce petition from the Court this should be accompanied by an acknowledgment of service form.
-For assistance in completing this form and advice as to any issues arising from the divorce proceedings you should contact us as soon as possible.
+When you receive a divorce petition from the Court this should be accompanied by an acknowledgement of service form.
+For assistance in completing this form and advice as to any issues arising from the divorce proceedings, you should contact us as soon as possible.

 I married abroad.
 Can the English Court grant me a divorce?

-Scotland and Northern Ireland count as “abroad” for these purposes as they have legal systems separate from that of England and Wales.
+- Scotland and Northern Ireland count as being “abroad” for these purposes as they have legal systems separate from that of England and Wales.

-My husband/wife lives abroad.
+My spouse lives abroad.
 Will this make a difference to my divorce?

-I am worried that my husband/wife might take offence if I try to divorce him/her.
+I am worried that my spouse might take offence if I try to divorce him/her.
 Is there anything that can be done to prevent this?

-If you are concerned that your husband/wife will threaten or harm you, you should speak to us about obtaining a Court order for your protection.
+- If you are concerned that your spouse will threaten or harm you, you should speak to us about obtaining a Court order for your protection.

-Very few divorces are defended.
-If your husband/wife might defend your divorce you should discuss this with us so we can advise you and explore whether a mutually acceptable way forward can be agreed.
+- Very few divorces are defended.
+If your spouse might defend your divorce you should discuss this with us, so we can advise you and explore whether a mutually acceptable way forward can be agreed.

-Sometimes husbands/wives try to frustrate divorces by refusing to acknowledge service of the divorce petition.
+- Sometimes spouses try to frustrate divorces by refusing to acknowledge service of the divorce petition.
 This rarely succeeds.
 Again, we can advise as to your options.

-If you are seeking a divorce based on two years separation you will need your husband/wife’s consent to the divorce.
+- If you are seeking a divorce based on two years of separation you will need your spouse’s consent to the divorce.
 It is best for us to find out whether they are prepared to give this consent before issuing a divorce petition.

 We both want a divorce.
-Can I come in to see you with my husband/wife?
+Can I come in to see you with my spouse?